 Dialoke, I. (2015).
 Training as a measure not a solution to worker’s performance in Nigeria, European Journal of Business and Innovation Research, 3(3), 24-33.

 Edeh, F.O. & Nwaji, C.C.
 (2017).
-Employee training and organizational performance of selected money deposit banks in Abia State, Nigeria.
-ASPL International Journal of Management Sciences, 6(2), 01 –13.
+Employee training and organisational performance of selected mone deposit banks in Abia State, Nigeria.
+ASPL International Journal of Management Sciences, 6(2) 01 –13.

 Fapohunda, T. M. (2015).
 Human resource planning and succession planning in Nigeria’s higher education.
 International Journal of Research in Management & Business Studies, 2(2), 59-65.

 Garman, A.N. & Glawe, J. (2004).
 Succession planning.
 Consulting Psychology Journal: Practice & Research, 56(2), 119- 128.